Panopticon (band): History

 The band first played live in 2016, with Lunn on guitar and vocals, accompanied by drummer Ray Capizzo, bassist Andy Klokow, and guitarist Jake Quittschreiber.
 The 2018 double album The Scars of Man on the Once Nameless Wilderness received attention for the incorporation of elements from country and folk music, which were integrated with traditional black metal forms.
 The 2021 album ...And Again into the Light was noted for integrating Lunn's many songwriting interests into a cohesive sound, with personal and family-oriented lyrics that are unusual for the black metal genre.
 Decibel ranked ...And Again into the Light at number five on its list of the "Top 40 Albums of 2021".
 Rolling Stone named it the tenth best metal album of 2021.

 On June 12, 2025, the band announced they would be releasing one new compilation album and one new studio album on August 15: Songs of Hiraeth, a black metal album, and Laurentian Blue, a folk album.

+On March 25, 2026, the band premiered two tracks from their forthcoming studio album Det Hjemsøkte Hjertet (Norwegian, translates in English to "The Haunted Heart") which was released on May 8 of the same year.
+Det Hjemsøkte Hjertet is the last part of the Laurentian Trilogy, following ...And Again into the Light and The Rime of Memory.
+The album explores themes of cultural erosion, memory, and mortality through the eyes of a fictional elderly hermit that reflects on his life in Minnesota's Arrowhead region.
+The album has been noted for its unusually prominent strings presence compared to traditional black metal tracks, with cellos, violins, and violas composing central melodies alongside the traditional black metal instrumentation.
+Reviewers praised the album's emotional depth, described it as a "meticulously crafted eulogy for a world that is no longer ours", and claimed that it is the "crowning jewel" of the trilogy.